codesections-personal/codesections/content/blog/raku-manifesto-3/index.md

 prioritizing individual productivity over large-group productivity – is the most fundamental value driving Raku's design.
 All the other sets of priorities in my Raku manifesto play a supporting role in prioritizing individual productivity over large-group productivity.
-In this post, I explain why I've convinced that Raku made the right call.
+In this post, I explain why I'm convinced that Raku made the right call.

 ### Why Raku is correct to prioritize individual productivity